itssanskruti/Bharat-Intern-Project/Netflix-homepage-clone/README.md

 used Bootstrap-icons
 # How to use
-clone this repository to your local machine. create public folder and in this add the .html file and put all images in assets folder. style.css file in a separate src folder open the index.html file in the web browser to view the Netflix home page clone.
+clone this repository to your local machine. create public folder and in this add the .html file and put all images in assets folder. style.css file in a separate src folder. open the index.html file in the web browser to view the Netflix home page clone.

 # Screenshots